 Actually, both persuasive design and information design work with information.
 But as you have already seen, they look for different objectives.

-Elements and visual variables are used such as shapes, orientation, size, colors, textures, position, etc. to synthesize the message you want to send.
+Elements and visual variables are used such as shapes, orientation, size, colors, textures, position, etc. to synthesize the message, you want to send.

 With the arrival of the internet and mobile apps, this discipline has thrived due to the need to create simple and easy to understand visual interfaces despite the complexity involved.

 This brings me to the invisibility of the design.
-In part, the design suffers by its own success, that is, if a design is well done, it is invisible to the user, he does not notice it.
+In part, the design suffers by its own success, if a design is well done, it is invisible to the user, he does not notice it.

 But about the invisibility of the design, I will speak in another post.